pexels-pixabay-207078

 Now instead of giving my fit, silver-haired Mom gifts of blouses or Amazon cards, we give her bags of birdseed.
 Every day, she’s out there, often several times.
 If we’re in for rough weather—a blizzard or ice storm—she makes sure the bins are stocked.

 “Be careful,” I’ll say as she goes onto our deck to make a path in the snow to her feeders.
-“I’m fine,” she’ll answer, with surprising determination from my usually easy-going mother.
+“I’m fine,” she’ll answer, with a steadfast determination surprising in my usually laid-back mother.
 The birds must be fed!

 And what do we get in return?